newfundcap/ddvc-hackathon-2025/README.md

 # ddvc-hackathon-2025
 Code for the Data Driven VC Hackathon 2025 in Paris

-# DEAL SOURCING AND SCREENING
+# STARTUP SOURCING

 This project was built as part of the Data-Driven VC Hackathon organized by [Red River West](https://redriverwest.com) & [Bivwak! by BNP Paribas](https://bivwak.bnpparibas/)

-Used to organise unstructured data to structured data, which is then filtered for the purposes of being matched with specific funds.

 ## Installation

 ## Documentation
-The following project This data includes items on a startup such as pitch decks, urls, data providers, and more.
+The following project on startup sourcing receives inputs about startups from various sources, such as pitch decks, urls, data providers, and more.
 From this JSON array, the OpenAI API is called to aid with ranking an investment opportunity's score with various funds, representing the extent in which it matches with that fund.

 Inputs:
 - mandatory: a data schema in JSON format